vedph/cadmus_web/doc/adding-parts.md

 # Adding Parts

+When adding parts, you can choose to add them to an existing library, or to a new one.
+In the latter case, first add the library as specified below.

 ## Adding a Parts/Fragments Libraries

-To add new parts/fragments libraries:
+To add new parts/fragments *libraries*:

 - create a new Nrwl Angular library named `<partgroup>-ui` under `parts/<partgroup>` (use simple module name in generator).
 For instance, for general purpose parts I created `parts/general/general-ui`.
 This will host dumb components for editing and their demo counterparts.